Alzheimer’s Breakthroughs You Must Know Right Now! | Dr. Oz | S9 | Ep 10 | Full Episode

 Get back in there and bring me my wife back.

-And so they went back and threw out there for about another hour when the door opens again.
+And so we're out there for about another hour when the door opens again.

-The same residents and another doctor who I've never seen before come making that same walk down the hall.
+Those same residents and another doctor who I've never seen before come making that same walk down the hall and I'm seeing those same looks on their face.

-They tell me that there was nothing they can do that she did that she passed.
+And they tell me that there was nothing they can do that she passed.

-And I'm still, even to this day, it's been over a year, but still even when I kind of go back and play these events in my head, it's still incredibly difficult just to simply get my mind around going into a hospital like Cedar Sinai Hospital, which is supposed to be one of the top hospitals in the world, with a woman that's not just in good health, but's in exceptional health, with a baby that from all of our prenatal visits has showed signs of being exceptionally healthy.
+And I'm still, even to this day, it's been over a year, but still even when I kind of go back and play these events in my head, it's still incredibly difficult just to simply get my mind around going in to a hospital like Cedar Sinai Hospital, which is supposed to be one of the top hospitals in the world, with a woman that's not just in good health, but it's in exceptional health.

 It's difficult, Dr. Oz.